LukeSmithxyz/emailwiz/README.md

 - All dovecot configuration is just in `/etc/dovecot/dovecot.conf` instead of a dozen little config files.
 You can read those in `/etc/dovecot/conf.d/` for more info, but they are not called by default after running this script and the needed settings are edited into the main config.
 - Your IMAP/SMTP server will me `mail.yourdomain.tld` and your ports will be the typical ones: 993 for IMAP and 587 for SMTP.
 - Using non-encypted ports is not allowed for safety!
 The login is with plaintext because that's simpler and more robust given SSL's security.
 - As is, you will use your name, not full email to log in.
 E.g., for my `luke@lukesmith.xyz` address, `luke` is my login.
-It seems that `luke` has to be my From: address in `msmtp` too, which is weird (it appears as a full address once I send mail though).
-I might look into changing this.
-Tell me if you know what to change.